 I’ve been a party pooper.
 I’ve put down new ideas because it was a change from the past.
 It was my issue.
 Don’t succumb to your fears because of discomfort.
 Take a risk and do something new.
 Play a new game.
 Watch a new movie.
 Go bowling.
 Invite a strange guest over for dinner.
 Make a sweet potato pie instead of pumpkin.
 Take action, and mix it up!

-Stop protecting yourself from getting hurt and start giving your heart away.
 Be vulnerable by letting others know your struggles, challenges, and needs.
 Don’t weird people out, but share more than you would have in the past.
 Apologize for something that’s bothered you, even if it was from years ago.
 Tell your strange brother-in-law you miss him and ask for a hug (just kidding).
 See vulnerability as an opportunity to grow, not another way to get hurt.
 Trust yourself and let go!

 Here’s a challenge for you.
 Share nothing about yourself unless asked.
 Spend an entire event learning about others.
 Ask questions about hobbies, neighbors, friends, children, and whatever else you know they enjoy discussing.
 Come prepared to bring up topics, and engage them with sincerity.
 They will love you for this.
 You could use The Legacy Jar or our 50 Great Questions List for help with starting conversations.

 Have you ever been in a business meeting that didn’t have an agenda?
-It was probably chaotic and/or lame.
+It was probably chaotic and lame.
 People like and need structure.
-Be flexible, but have some sort of plan for each event.
-Get input from those involved, and make sure everyone is informed.
+Be flexible, but have some sort of plan.
+Get input from those involved and casually keep people informed of the plans.

-Assertiveness means intentionally and calmly addressing negative patterns of behavior by stating how you feel, identifying the situation that triggered that feeling, and asking for what you need.
-Use “I” statements owning your emotions, rather than blaming “you” statements.
+Assertive, open, and honest communication is required in healthy relationships.
+Intentionally and calmly sharing how you feel, identifying why you feel that way, and asking for what you need.
+Use “I” statements owning your own emotions, rather than blaming “you” statements.
 Avoid language that puts people on the defensive like “always” and “never”.
-Assertive, open, and honest communication is required in healthy relationships.

-Family events are opportunities for personal growth.
+Time with friends and family are opportunities for growth.
 You grow as you successfully resist the temptation to relate in unhealthy and habitual ways.
 Create new ways of relating this year that can last for years to come.